With green and glee, major US parades mark St. Patrick's Day — a little early

 The Manhattan parade began allowing LGBTQ+ groups and symbols in 2015, after decades of protests, legal challenges and boycotts by some politicians.

-The Chicago Plumbers Union plans once again to turn the Chicago River green.
+Ahead of Chicago's parade, thousands of people — many decked out in green with beers in hand — gathered along the Chicago River to watch the local plumbers union boats turn the water green.
 Organizers say the tradition, started by the union, uses an environmentally friendly powder once used to check pipes for leaks.

+Katie and Ryan Fox, of suburban Mount Pleasant, landed a spot on a tour boat and saw one of the union boats spraying the dye in front of them.

+Ryan Fox, 37, said seeing the river dyed by boat was one of his “bucket list” items.

+“If there’s a city that does it better than Chicago, I’d like to see it,” he said.

-In Savannah, Georgia, organizers expect a historic crowd to participate in the parade, which started in 1824.
+In Savannah, Georgia, organizers expected a historic crowd to participate in the parade, which started in 1824.
 Ahead of the bicentennial, Georgia's oldest city had nearly 18,000 hotel rooms booked for the weekend.

 This story has been corrected to show that Manhattan's St. Patrick's Day Parade began allowing LGBTQ+ groups to march under their own banners in 2015, not 2014, and that the new Staten Island parade allowing such contingents is set to happen Sunday, rather than having happened in February.
 The story has been edited to clarify that Timoney is USA CEO for Heineken.